 The XP-PEN Artist 15.6 Pro Drawing Monitor is the most unique option on our list of laptops for drawing.
 While it’s technically not a laptop itself – it actually requires a laptop to be able to use it – it still offers one of the most comprehensive and accurate drawing experiences of all the options on our list.
 To start, it offers excellent color accuracy and 178 degrees of visual angles so you can see your drawings exactly how they’ll look when printed out.
 This model is very similar to the Surface Pen that goes with Microsoft’s Surface, read on to compare the differences.

 The XP-PEN also offers 8192 levels of pressure sensitivity and up to 60 degrees of tilt function on the stylus for increased control and accuracy.
 An active pen like this will bring your tablet an upgrade.
-This is by far the best stylus experience we tested.
+This is by far the best stylus experience we researched.
 This drawing monitor is also durable and slim.
 It features full-laminated technology for the monitor and includes a stand, which unfortunately doesn’t adjust for different viewing angles but is still incredibly handy nonetheless.
 With all these features in mind, it’s easy to classify the XP-PEN drawing monitor as the best laptop for digital art on our list.
 For games, check out the best gaming laptop for the money.

 Award: BEST CHROMEBOOK